jsh9/pydoclint/README.md

 | `DOC201` | Function/method does not have a return section in docstring                                          |
 | `DOC202` | Function/method has a return section in docstring, but there are no return statements or annotations |

+Note on `DOC201`: Methods with `@property` as its last decorator do not need to have a return section.

 ### 3.3. `DOC3xx`: Violations about class docstring and class constructor

 | Code     | Explanation                                                                                             |